Matanbenami12/Identify_small_objects_SSD/README.md

 Your steps start at 1 and the loss will be much higher.
 You want to shoot for a loss of about ~1 on average (or lower).
 We wouldn't stop training until you are for sure under 2.
 You can check how the model is doing via TensorBoard.
 Your models/research/object_detection/training directory will have new event files that can be viewed via TensorBoard.

-From models/object_detection, via terminal, you start TensorBoard with:
+From models/research//object_detection, via terminal, you open cmd.exe and start TensorBoard with:

 tensorboard --logdir="C:/Users/matan/Desktop/tensorflow1/models/research/object_detection/training"  --host localhost